 Students who have been admitted to and registered for a course have the right to receive instruction/supervision for the duration of the time period specified for the particular course instance to which they were accepted.
 After that, the right to receive instruction/supervision expires.
-Language of instruction is in English.
+Language of instruction is in Swedish but English may occur.